hbrulin/minishell/README.md

 #Background, foreground
 Ctrl-Z - processus en background - fg pour le ramener en foreground.
 On peut voir les numéros de job a gauche entre [].
 Ctrl -C tells the terminal to send a SIGINT to the current foreground process, which by default translates into terminating the application.
 Ctrl -D tells the terminal that it should register a EOF on standard input, which bash interprets as a desire to exit.
 Ctrl -D means end of file.
 It only works at the beginning of a line (I'm simplifying a little), and has no effect if the program isn't reading input from the terminal.
-In your experiment, ^D told the shell that you weren't going to type any more commands, so it exited; then the terminal exited because its subprogram had terminated.
+In your experiment, ^D told the shell that you weren't going to type any more commands, so it exited; then the terminal exited because its subprogram had terminated. -> ctrl-D n'est pas un signal, mais un retour de read.
 Ctrl -\ : This sends the QUIT signal, which by default terminates an application.

 #path